Promote an image using policiesEstimated reading time: 3 minutes

 Docker Trusted Registry allows you to create image promotion pipelines based on policies.

-In this example we’ll create an image promotion pipeline such that:
+In this example we will create an image promotion pipeline such that:

 - Developers iterate and push their builds to the